An Irish-based Organisation

-EIL Intercultural Learning is a well established, Irish based organisation.
-Over the years we have built strong links with various communities, not for profit organisations and youth groups all over the Republic of Ireland and Northern Ireland.
+EIL Intercultural Learning is a well established, Irish-based organisation.
+Over the years we have built strong links with various communities, not-for-profit organisations and youth groups all over the Republic of Ireland and Northern Ireland.
 At a national level, EIL is also an active member of the National Youth Council of Ireland.

 EIL is the Irish national office of the Experiment in International Living (EIL) which was founded in the USA in 1932.
 We are part of the oldest educational exchange organisation in the world.
-In 1989 the EIL Network was designated as a Peace Messenger Organisation by The Secretary General of the United Nations.
-EIL also has consultative Status at the Council of Europe and at The Economic and Social Committee of The United Nations.
+In 1989 the EIL Network was designated as a Peace Messenger Organisation by the Secretary General of the United Nations.
+EIL also has consultative status at the Council of Europe and at the Economic and Social Committee of the United Nations.

-EIL is a not for profit organisation and is not owned by anybody or any group of people.
+EIL is a not-for-profit organisation and is not owned by anybody or any group of people.
 There are no shareholders or annual dividends or profits to be paid to any individual or group of individuals.
-EIL invests any surpluses back into its work through scholarships, subsidies and travel awards which allow young people from disadvantaged backgrounds to participate in intercultural programmes..
+EIL invests any surpluses back into its work through scholarships, subsidies and travel awards, which allow young people from disadvantaged backgrounds to participate in intercultural programmes.
 EIL is governed by a volunteer Board of Directors.
-The Board monitors and supervises a full time staff based in Cork who are responsible for the day to day operations of the organisation.
+The Board monitors and supervises a full-time staff based in Cork who are responsible for the day-to-day operations of the organisation.

 Past Participant Testimony

 Word of mouth promotion has been our most successful means of reaching new participants.
 We feel the best way to assure you is to talk to someone who has gone through it.
-At EIL we understand the concerns of Irish parents in sending their children abroad, be it for only 2 weeks or a full academic year.
+At EIL we understand the concerns of Irish parents in sending their children abroad, be it for only two weeks or a full academic year.
 For many of you, this will be your child’s first significant trip away from home and another important step towards building their self-confidence, maturity and independence.
 We would be delighted to try and put you in touch with a past participant of the course you are considering so they can tell you about their experience on the programme.